Gkcloud5/Cloud-engineer-learn-2025/04-Git/02-Learn/Day 5 — Pull Requests.md

 ### 5.4 Merge methods: when to use each:
 * Merge commit: Preserves branch history: use for big, multi commit features when want trace
-* Squash merge: Combines all PR commits into one, use to keep main history clean.
+* Squash merge: Combines all PR commits into one, use to keep `main` history clean.
-*
+* Rebase & merge: replays commits on top of target branch, use when you want clean linear history and keep each commit